London Passes: the passes to London

 The wealth and variety of attractions and tourist experiences found in London has few rivals: to know the city thoroughly, it is essential to experience it through its tourist symbols.

-- Historical and royal stops: impossible not to start with the Tower of London, keeper of the Crown Jewels, and the majestic Westminster Abbey, site of royal coronations and weddings.
+- Historical and Royal Stages (average cost £30-£40): impossible not to start with the Tower of London, keeper of the Crown Jewels, and the majestic Westminster Abbey, site of royal coronations and weddings.

-These are top attractions on a trip to London, single tickets for which easily exceed £30-£35. - Modern views and buildings: Step into the present to view the skyline from the London Eye, the famous Ferris wheel, or from the top of The Shard, the city's tallest skyscraper.
+These are top attractions on a trip to London, almost "mandatory" on any first visit to the city. - Modern views and buildings (average cost £30-£35): to take in the London skyline, there is no shortage of options.
+From the famous London Eye, the Ferris wheel on the Thames, to the highest view from the top of The Shard, the city's tallest skyscraper

-- Scenic experiences on the water and by road: a Thames River cruise is a timeless classic for seeing London from a different perspective, while a Hop-on Hop-off sightseeing bus tour is perfect for stress-free orientation of the main neighborhoods while your guide tells you anecdotes about what you see.
+- Scenic water and road experiences (average cost £25-£40): a Thames River cruise is a classic way to see London from a different perspective (especially loved by children and teens), while a Hop-on Hop-off sightseeing bus tour is perfect for finding your way around the main neighborhoods without stress, and with a guide who tells anecdotes and trivia.

 Now, let's see which pass best suits your travel style.